ssundaram21/dreamsim/README.md

 ## Experiments

 ### Download resources
-Run `./training/download_models.sh` to download and unzip necessary ViT checkpoints (for DINO, CLIP, OpenCLIP, and MAE) into `./models`.
+Run `./training/download_models.sh` to download and unzip necessary ViT checkpoints (for CLIP, OpenCLIP, and MAE) into `./models`.

 ### Training
 To finetune a perceptual model on the dataset, run `./training/train.py`.
 For example, to finetune an ensemble of DINO, CLIP, and OpenCLIP using LoRA, run: